icehube/pixel-cube/README.md

 - A cached copy of the set catalog is stored at `.cache/scryfall-sets.json` (regenerated automatically if it’s older than a week).
 - If the script cannot resolve a specific card, it logs a warning and continues with the rest of the list.
 - Filenames that end with `-<number>` automatically append to the base dataset (e.g. `cards-1.txt` updates `dist/cards.*`).
 - Selection state defaults to `localStorage`; if Supabase credentials are supplied during generation the gallery will sync checkboxes across devices using the configured profile id.
+The 2024+ Sets tab honours the “Hide checked cards” toggle so you can focus on unprocessed items.